60 Christmas Breakfast Ideas That Are As Fun As Opening Presents

 Chocolate Gingerbread Baked Doughnuts

 Catch these if you can!
 They might not be gingerbread men, but your kids and guests will be chasing after these doughnuts.
 Not only do they have all the edible Christmas components (gingerbread, chocolate, red and green sprinkles), they're fairly easy to make as well.
 And if you're worried about overindulging, at least these doughnuts are baked rather than fried.
-Eat on!
+Eat up!

 Christmas Breakfast Danish